Baroness (band): Your Baroness Tour and Stone (2020–2025)

 In a September 2020 interview with MetalSucks, Baizley noted that Baroness had written approximately 30 new songs for their sixth studio album.
 He said, "We started doing Zoom meetings every Monday night, and mostly that's because we've been writing since March or April.
 We're talking about new stuff we're doing, which is all file sharing, all trading elements of songs, and [we're] hoping when we get together that they congeal."
 By November, Baroness had begun recording their sixth studio album at a rented vacation home in Barryville, New York.
 On November 27, 2020, the band released the EP Live at Maida Vale – Vol. II through their label.
 The release includes songs from Gold & Grey which were recorded live in Maida Vale Studios the previous year.
 Originally an exclusive vinyl release for Record Store Day, it was later made available digitally.

 In 2021, the band began the "Your Baroness" tour in North America.
 It was a by-request show, with fans voting on which songs they wanted to be performed.
 The tour continued into 2022, where they played shows in Europe and North America with bands such as Kvelertak, Mastodon, Killswitch Engage, and Lamb of God.
-On March 11, 2022, former Baroness guitarist Brian Blickle joined the band on stage to play "Isak" at the Golden Pony in Harrisonburg, Virginia.
+On March 11, 2022, former Baroness guitarist Brian Blickle joined the band on stage to play "Isak" at The Golden Pony in Harrisonburg, Virginia.
 He joined them again to perform the song on June 22, 2024, at the Jefferson Theater in Charlottesville, Virginia.

 In June 2023, the band officially announced their self-produced sixth album, Stone.
 They shared the album's lead single, "Last Word", and announced a North American tour with support acts including Sheer Mag, Jesus Piece, Portrayal of Guilt and Primitive Man.
 On July 14, the band unveiled the single "Beneath the Rose" and its corresponding music video.
 On August 18, the band released the third single "Shine".
 On September 15, 2023, Stone was released via Abraxan Hymns to positive reviews.
 The deluxe and Japanese editions of the album include bonus live tracks recorded during the "Your Baroness" tour.
-To promote the album, Baroness embarked on another North American tour following its release.
+John Baizley and Gina Gleason performed a serious of acoustic shows at independent record stores in September ahead of Baroness' North American tour.

-Red and Blue Tour (2025–present)
+Red & Blue Tour and new music (2025–present)

 In February 2025, John Baizley stated that Baroness had begun writing a new album.
 The band also announced the "Red and Blue" North American tour, with plans to perform both Red Album and Blue Record in their entirety.
 After touring the East Coast of the U.S. in the spring, Baroness announced West Coast dates with Weedeater.
 On September 7, 2025, it was reported that Baroness' original drummer, Allen Blickle, had died at the age of 42.
 John Baizley confirmed the reports on the band's social media pages.
+In an April 2026 interview with Guitar World, Gina Gleason stated that the band is working on new music and has plans to enter the studio in the summer.